More information about our Deaf Education mapPublished Date: 21 Sep 2023

 CHSWGs are groups which bring together parents of deaf children and professionals who work together to ensure local services across health, education and social care and the voluntary sector meet the needs of local families and are of the best quality.
 On our map, you can find out about any CHSWGs in your local area.

-We have been involved in CHSWGs from the early days with many groups having a member of the National Deaf Children’s Society staff on them.
-We also run courses for parents and support them to be able to actively contribute in local CHSWGs.
+We have been involved in CHSWGs from the early days with all groups having a member of the National Deaf Children’s Society staff on them.
 You can email [email protected] for more about information about CHSWGs in your area.
 You can also find out more about CHSWGs on our website.